AdobeDocs/express-add-on-samples/contributed/vue-starter/README.md

 ## What This App Does

-This starter template demonstrates a best practice approach for integrating Vue.js with the Adobe Express Add-on SDK:
+This starter sample demonstrates a best practice approach for integrating Vue.js with the Adobe Express Add-on SDK:

-1. **SDK Integration via Dependency Injection**: The app uses Vue's provide/inject pattern to make the Adobe Express SDK available throughout the component tree without relying on global variables.
+1. **SDK Integration via Dependency Injection**: The app uses Vue's provide/inject pattern to make the Adobe Express SDK available throughout the component tree.

 2. **Asynchronous SDK Loading**: The Add-on UI SDK is loaded asynchronously and initialized before the Vue app is mounted, ensuring that the SDK is ready for use when components need it.